-STEAM ++ stands for a curriculum based on the four most important things a child needs to know about – Science, Technology, Engineering, & Mathematics – backed by Language Arts, Motor Skills, and Socio-Emotional Skills.
+STEAM ++ stands for a curriculum based on five of the most important things a child needs to know about – Science, Technology, Engineering, Art & Mathematics backed by Language Arts, Motor Skills and Socio-Emotional Skills.

-Our belief is that children can think creatively when their minds are exposed to the concepts of science and techonology with equal focus on areas like language arts and math.
-At The Madam Curie School, the STEAM ++ Curriculum aims at achieving the overall development of children with the help of innovative, encouraging and intellectual learning style.
+At The Madame Curie School, the STEAM ++ Curriculum aims at achieving the overall development of children with the help of innovative, encouraging and intellectual learning style.
 Our curriculum promotes learning by way of reasoning, predicting and problem-solving alongside the traditional learning style of practice through repetition and recitation.

 Science is there in every walk of life, and early exposure to the same is essential for various reasons.
 To put it just, it inculcates the quality of being curious and explorative among children.
 MCS is particularly proud of its distinct Science curriculum which is both informative and practical.